moq-wg/moq-transport/draft-lcurley-moq-transport.md

 : Indicates that x consists of a variable length integer, followed by that many bytes of binary data.

-# Object Model
+# Object Model {#model}

-MoQT has a hierarchical object model, comprised of objects, groups and tracks.
+MoQT is a transport that moves entitites called messages {{message}}.
+Messages are divided into two classes: control messages and objects.
+Control messages are used to setup connections, announce content, issues subscriptions etc. All media data is carried inside object messages.
+MoQT has a hierarchical object model for data, comprised of objects, groups and tracks.

 ## Objects {#model-object}

-The basic element of MoQTransport is an *object*.
+The basic data element of MoQTransport is an *object*.
 An object is an addressable unit whose payload is a sequence of bytes.
 All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}
-Objects are comprised of two parts: metadata, such as priority, or TTL; and a payload.
+Objects are comprised of two parts: metadata and a payload.
 The metadata is visible to relays but the payload is only visible to the producer and consumer.
 The application is solely responsible for the content of the object payload.

 ## Groups {#model-group}
 A *group* is a collection of objects and is a sub-unit of a track ({{model-track}}).